omahs/docs-6/docs/contracts/lido.md

 ### getSharesByPooledEth()

-Returns the amount of shares that corresponds to `_ethAmount` protocol-controlled Ether
+Returns the amount of shares corresponding to `_ethAmount` - the amount of protocol-controlled Ether.

 ```sol
 function getSharesByPooledEth(uint256 _ethAmount) returns (uint256)